 Furthermore, on the topic of digital projects, Kharkavets emphasises the importance of instilling team confidence with ‘minimum viable product’, a concept predicated on fast-paced two-week development sprints and combined with a “progress over perfection” attitude and data-based decision making.
 “In digital, if you aim for perfection you’ll likely arrive too late.
 BrokerLink demonstrates the value of its propositions to customers and then iterates and improves from there based on their feedback and what data shows.”
 From these key building blocks, the company is able to forge a coherent understanding of where and how it wants to develop.
 Kharkavets adds that, although BrokerLink’s transformation journey has been underway for slightly less than two years, it firmly believes that maintaining focus on delivering customer value at all times will ultimately reap greater success.

-Sponsoring YW Calgary’s ‘’ on 11 October, a annual event dedicated to empowering girls and protecting their rights, BrokerLink has distinguished itself as part of a rising movement in insurance: insurers with a strong social stance.
+Sponsoring YW Calgary’s ‘International Day of the Girl 2020’ on 11 October, a UN sanctioned annual event dedicated to empowering girls and protecting their rights, BrokerLink has distinguished itself as part of a rising movement in insurance: insurers with a strong social stance.

 “Every branch participates quite actively in the community; we have a firm belief that organisations of every size - small, medium and large - have a role to play in making society a better place,” states Kharkavets.
 “BrokerLink will continue to champion diversity and inclusion.
 We believe that the input of business will be essential to achieving this goal, particularly as consumers expect companies to have an opinion and to stand up for what is right.”